Toasted-ctrl/RunescapeBot/README.md

 -  db_user --> include database user.
 -  db_method_db --> should be set to "postgresql".
 -  db_method_conn --> should be set to "psycopg2".
+PLEASE ALSO MAKE SURE, IF ATTEMPTING TO RUN FROM A LINUX MACHINE, TO USE DOS2UNIX.
+FILE WILL OTHERWISE NOT EXECUTE AFTER USING CHMOD.

 RECENTLY ADDED